SaturniNovaDev/SaturniNovaDev/README.md

 👯 I'm looking to collaborate on projects that need user feedback and/or early development testing.

 ⚡ Fun fact: I started programming when I was 11 years old.

+The most important thing I look for when building an app is that it does not require any additional libraries and is ready to use out of the box.